AI-Enabled Pattern Harvesting

-In an AI-driven world, the most valuable thing you own is no longer what you store, what you ship, or what you sell.
+In an AI-driven world, the most valuable thing you own is not what you store, what you ship, or what you sell.

 It is the way your organization decides.

-For the first time, that invisible core is exposed.
+For the first time, that invisible core can be inferred from everyday interaction.

-If someone else suddenly knows how to decide as well as you do, nothing else needs to be taken.
+If someone else learns how to decide as well as you do, very little else needs to be taken.

 For most of modern business history, intelligence was expensive.